Financial planning tools and services to put you on the path to the future you want

-- Flat Fees: If the advisor is compensated with a flat fee, then you pay a predetermined amount for a specific deliverable.
+If the advisor is compensated with a flat fee, then you pay a predetermined amount for a specific deliverable.
 Rates vary tremendously.
-A basic overall retirement plan might cost $1000 – $2500.
-Advice on how to allocate your 401k might be $500-$2,500.
+A basic overall retirement plan might cost anywhere from $1000 to $2500.
+Advice on how to allocate your 401(k) retirement account might range from $500 to $2,500.

-- Hourly: If the advisor is charging an hourly rate, then you are paying for the exact amount of time they spend helping you.
-A Certified Financial Planner may charge a median fee of about $100 – $250 per hour.
+If the advisor is charging an hourly rate, then you are paying for the exact amount of time they spend helping you.
+A Certified Financial Planner (CFP) may charge a median fee of about $100 to $250 per hour.

-Many people prefer a fee based financial advisor, since there is little opportunity for a conflict of interest.
-The advisor is not earning a commission from the products they sell you – so you can be sure that they are recommending the products and services that best meet your goals and risk tolerance.
+Many people prefer a fee-based financial advisor because this fee structure reduces the likeliness of conflicts of interest arising.
+The advisor is not earning a commission from the products they sell you.
+As a result, you can be sure that they are recommending the products and services that best meet your goals and risk tolerance.